IsteNITC-Website-2023/istetechquilla/content/posts/why-is-the-mona-lisa-so-intriguing.md

 author = "Upasana Sasikumar"
 cover = "/images/8be6545f-a1a2-4395-866d-a4925ffa9420.png"
 date = 2021-01-30T19:30:00Z
-description = " Exploring the tales behind this priceless sixteenth-century artwork." designer = "Adarsh Tulsyan" tags = [] title = "Why is the Mona Lisa so Intriguing ?"
+description = "Exploring the tales behind this priceless sixteenth-century artwork." designer = "Adarsh Tulsyan" tags = [] title = "Why is the Mona Lisa so Intriguing ?"